MoebiusSolutions/jacle/README.md

     $ git commit -m 'Rolling version to 1.1-SNAPSHOT'
     $ git push

-Finally, deploy the following files from the build to Artifactory:
+Finally, deploy the following files from the build server to Artifactory:

     jacle-commons-1.0.pom
     jacle-commons-1.0.jar